ghafarshahanalytics/About-Me/README.md

 # EDUCATION 🏫

-• Currently pursuing a Masters in Business Intelligence & Analytics at Saint Joseph's University
+• Currently pursuing a Masters in Business Intelligence & Analytics at Saint Joseph's University | 2021 - Present

-• Drexel University, Bachelor of Science in Management Information Systems (MIS)
+• Drexel University, Bachelor of Science in Management Information Systems | September 2018

 # ACHIEVEMENTS ⭐